 • Cloud server is another option that offers a wide set of infrastructure services — database storage, computing power, networking — and provides affordable solutions for both web and mobile projects.

 • Mobile Backend as a Service (MBaaS) is another option.
-It helps to connect to cloud servers and include features like user authentication, data management, push notifications, and integration with social networking services.
+It helps to connect to cloud servers and includes features like user authentication, data management, push notifications, and integration with social networking services.

 • Data is our gold.
 So, you need a good database system to control and manage data.

-Cost: Of course, the frontend and backend would inquire a cost.
-Apart from these, the UI/UX is an area you need to spend on.
-Sure, you don’t need to have an expensive design, but your app should be sophisticated and user friendly.
+Cost: Of course, the frontend and backend would inquire about a cost.
+Apart from these, UI/UX is an area you need to spend on.
+Sure, you don’t need to have an expensive design, but your app should be sophisticated and user-friendly.
 Other prices come in the planning stage, quality assurance, and project management.